hmcts/azure-policy/README.md

 Use a subscription scope when you are testing out a policy or if you only want a policy to apply to a single subscription or group of subscriptions.

-Use a management groupo scope when you want a policy to apply to all subscriptions in the tenant.
+Use a management group scope when you want a policy to apply to all subscriptions in the tenant.

 ### How to add a new subscription